 I am a Postdoctoral researcher in Deep Learning and Computer Vision at the University of Oxford, working with Prof Ben Sheldon.

 My research investigates how inductive biases derived from visual perception and physical signal formation shape representation learning in deep neural networks.
-I focus on embedding principles such as frequency selectivity, texture shape decomposition, and modality aware priors into learnable architectures, with the aim of improving robustness, interpretability, and generalisation under real world conditions.
+I focus on embedding perceptually and physically grounded principles into model architectures, with the goal of improving robustness, interpretability, and generalisation under complex real-world conditions.

-A central theme of my work is the design of novel convolutional and hybrid CNN–Transformer architectures that explicitly encode perceptual and physical priors.
-Rather than treating non-RGB sensing modalities as domain specific applications, I use them as stress tests for modern deep learning, exposing systematic failure modes in texture biased models and motivating principled architectural corrections.
+A central theme of my work is the design of convolutional and hybrid architectures that explicitly encode these priors.
+Rather than treating non-RGB sensing modalities or challenging environments as domain-specific applications, I use them as stress tests for modern deep learning, exposing systematic failure modes and motivating more principled architectural design.

-I also study multimodal and multi-spectral learning, where I treat the physical properties of sensed data as a source of inductive bias rather than nuisance variability.
-By grounding model design in the physics of image formation, I develop data fusion strategies that improve cross-sensor generalisation and failure mode interpretability, particularly in visually complex and densely populated scenes.
+I am particularly interested in multimodal and multi-spectral learning, where I treat the physical properties of sensed data as a source of inductive bias rather than nuisance variability.
+By grounding model design in the physics of image formation, my work develops representations that generalise across sensors, conditions, and domains.

 Current research themes:

-• Multimodal and multi-spectral data fusion as a testbed for robust learning under physical constraints.
+• Multimodal and multi-spectral learning under physical sensing constraints.

 Open to Collaboration:

-I am always interested in discussing new research directions and potential collaborations, particularly around representation learning, inductive bias, and robust perception under real world sensing constraints.
-Feel free to get in touch!
+I am always interested in discussing new research directions and potential collaborations around representation learning, inductive bias, and robust perception under real-world sensing constraints.

 Recent News